Multidisciplinary Teams (MDTs)

 - Greater continuity of care across different care settings

-GOSH has the UK's widest range of specialist health services for children on one site.
-All our 64 paediatric clinical specialities and sub-specialities hold regular MDT joint meetings.
+All our 64 paediatric clinical specialties and sub-specialties hold regular MDT joint meetings.

 The multidisciplinary pain management service at GOSH was the first in the UK and continues to be a nationally and internationally recognised leader and innovator in the field of pain assessment and treatment.
 The pain control team works closely with other teams to ensure the best treatment for children and young people with acute and chronic pain.